 There are different types of consumers and markets in China.
 Each of these has its own characteristics and preferences.

 The vast majority of them are urbanites who live in highrises rather than suburbanites who live in detached houses.
 They have enough leisure time and spending power to be able to seriously consider lifestyle choices.
 They generally spend less than 50% of their income on necessities and are willing to spend more on life experiences, fine dining, wellness, lifestyle products, and affordable luxury products.

 Tuhao 土豪 roughly translates as “new rich”

-Chinese millennials, between 20 and 39 years old, are hitting prime consumption age.
+Chinese millennials, between 20 and 39 years old, are hitting the prime consumption age.
 They are more demanding and more willing to spend.
 They want good products and services and they want them fast.
 They are eager to lead a quality life, instead of merely satisfying their basic needs.

 Chinese millennials grew up during China’s economic reforms and the digital revolution that brought increasing global connectivity.
 That’s why they are advanced at e-commerce participation and at integrating tech into everyday life.

-They are health, wellness and fitness conscious, brand sophisticated, and are trading up to premium, luxury, and foreign products in the cosmetics and body care categories.
+They are health, wellness, and fitness conscious, brand sophisticated, and are trading up to premium, luxury, and foreign products in the cosmetics and body care categories.